ChristopherCanfield/RTS-Prototype/README.md

 RTS-Prototype
 =============

 A prototyping library for real-time strategy games.
-This is a work in progress, and is under active development.
+This is a work in progress.